numerica-ideas/community/kubernetes/microservice-deployment-kubernetes-gitlab-helm/README.md

 ### deploy stage

-**important** : In this step you will need a working kubernetes cluster with Helm install then you have to connect your cluster to gitlab. to do so you need to install an agent for kubernetes for on your project go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps. for more information see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).
+**important** : In this step you will need a working kubernetes cluster with Helm install then you have to connect your cluster to gitlab. to do so you need to install an agent for kubernetes for on your project go to `Infrastructure > Kubernetes clusters` click on `connect a cluster` then follow the steps the name of our kubernetes cluster is `k8s-cluster`.
+For more information see the official documentation [here](https://docs.gitlab.com/ee/user/clusters/agent/install/index.html#register-the-agent-with-gitlab).
 In our case we have created a **kubernetes cluster** which we have already connected to our Gitlab project

 <img width="751" alt="Capture d’écran 2023-03-21 123214" src="https://user-images.githubusercontent.com/70517765/226848300-a5d4fc34-f168-4ec9-a234-02e43ed0d0f8.png">